Collection: Primaloc Epoxy Blog

 2. Add your colorant to the hardener.
 Begin with a small amount—a little goes a long way—then gradually add more while mixing it until it starts to reach your desired color.
 You can add a little extra to compensate for the increased volume provided by the resin in the next step.

-3. Add you resin component, then mix the batch thoroughly.
+3. Add your resin component, then mix the batch thoroughly.
 Follow the mixing instructions provided by your epoxy manufacturer to achieve optimal results.
 If, after mixing, the color doesn't seem deep enough, you can quickly add some more and mix it in to achieve a darker tone.

 4. Apply the epoxy resin to your substrate or mold.
 After it settles, remove any air bubbles and allow it to cure.